eldaronco/p4/readme.md

 On the positive side, I got some of the jQuery working more or less, and was able to use the calendar view to display the schedules.
 Integrating javascript and jQuery - plus the bootstrap styling - was a great way to round out my Web Technologies classwork.
 I did enjoy working on this project, though I'm exhausted!

+Note on the validation.
+I had 2 w3c validation errors that I couldn't shake.
+First the debugbar was giving an error on the css call that comes with it.
+The other issue was that the way we are making the select list select our value on edit pages (taken from the foobooks example) leaves a random 'select' text in the list in the markup.

 ## Outside code
 I used the FullCalendar jQuery plugin (and associated css and js code) for my calendar view.
 I used the Bootstrap datepicker for the schedule start date selection.
 Also I used bootstrap.min.css for styling.